 Subjected to an Illegal Search?
 Call (888) 966-8480

-If you have been arrested for a crime following a questionable or blatantly illegal search, contact the Nassau County criminal defense lawyers at Foley Griffin, LLP immediately.
+If you have been arrested for a crime following a questionable or blatantly illegal search, contact the Nassau County criminal defense lawyers at Foley Griffin immediately.
 With more than 75 years of combined legal experience, our team of trial-tested attorneys can fight to protect your rights and maximize your chances of securing a favorable outcome for your situation.

 The sooner you get in touch with us, the sooner we can help.
 Schedule your free consultation today.